jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 - Unit of a concurrent asynchronous work.
 - As an example each HTTP request is handled as a task by `aiohttp`.
-- Calling `ensure_future` giving a coroutine as a param it starts a new task.
+- Calling `ensure_future` giving a coroutine as a param starts a new task.

 ----

 Asyncio basics: Task
 ====================

-Running many tasks concurrently
+Running several tasks concurrently

 .. code-block:: python